Philadelphia Cricket Club

 The Philadelphia Cricket Club is a country club in Pennsylvania, United States, being the oldest of its kind in the country.

 The club was established in 1854 in southeastern Pennsylvania, and has two locations, one in Chestnut Hill and the other in Flourtown, north-northwest of downtown Philadelphia.

-Sports practised at the club include cricket, golf, squash, swimming, tennis, platform tennis, pickleball, and padel.
+Sports practiced at the club include cricket, golf, squash, swimming, tennis, platform tennis, pickleball, and padel.